FreckleIOT/kong/README.md

 - ProxyURL - A URL to the Kong Proxy through ELB.
 You'll want a CNAME pointing to the ELB DNS
-- AdminURL - Access to admin.
-Only accessible if `KongAdminAccessEnabled` is set to `true`.

 ## Setup